aasthasehrawat/ai-chatbot/README.md

 - **app.py**: The main Flask application file.
 - **requirements.txt**: Contains all the dependencies required for the project.
-- **vercel.json**: Configuration file for deploying the app on Vercel.
+- **vercel.json**: Configuration file for deploying the app on Vercel/Render.
 - **static/css/styles.css**: CSS file for styling the application.
 - **static/js/scripts.js**: JavaScript file for handling the frontend logic.
 - **templates/index.html**: HTML file for the application's main interface.

 ## Deployment

-To deploy the application on Vercel, follow these steps:
+To deploy the application on Render or Vercel, follow these steps:

 1. **Push your code to GitHub**:
     ```bash